Encode and Decode SQL Server Identifiers

 Limitations and Restrictions

-The Encode-Sqlname and Decode-Sqlname cmdlets only encode or decode the characters that are allowed in SQL Server delimited identifiers, but are not supported in PowerShell paths.
-These are the characters encoded by Encode-SqlName and decoded by Decode-SqlName:
+The Encode-Sqlname and Decode-Sqlname cmdlets only encode or decode the characters that are allowed in SQL Server-delimited identifiers, but are not supported in PowerShell paths.
+The following are the characters encoded by Encode-SqlName and decoded by Decode-SqlName: